-Solely for purposes of compliance with the Commonwealth Modern Slavery Act, this Statement was approved by the board of ITW UK, the General Partner of ITW Holdings Australia L.P., on June 12, 2024 and signed by a director of that entity as indicated below.
-ITW Holdings Australia L.P. consulted with its subsidiaries in connection with the preparation of this Statement.
+ITW Limited is required to prepare a statement pursuant to the UK Modern Slavery Act.
+Solely for purposes of compliance with the UK Modern Slavery Act, this Statement was approved by the Board of Directors of ITW Limited on June \\\, 2025 and signed by a director of that entity as indicated below.